pauleveritt/pyramid_sqltraversal/docs/acls/index.rst

 - Add in authentication and authorization, to prove the framework is working

+    - __init__, more imports, groupfinder, stanza at bottom

+    - security.py

+- Login/logout views, login.jinja2

+- Add a permission to folder view

 - Perhaps have a filtered children using Pyramid has_permission

 To Do